emilianavt/DokoDemoPainter/README.md

 If painting just won't work properly, the only way to fix it might be to adjust the UV map of the mesh itself.

-Another limitation is that the stamp will always paint its texture in the same orientation.

 ## WebGL

 If you want to export your Unity application for WebGL, make sure to set the